THE ICELAND MOVIE PAVILION

 Function & Layout

-Service spaces (WC, storage, offices) are grouped in the far left corner.
-All areas are linked by a covered atrium and winter garden.
+All service spaces (WC, storage, offices) are grouped efficiently in the western corner.
+These program elements are connected by a covered atrium and winter garden, forming a sheltered internal spine that enhances circulation in Iceland’s seasonal climate.

 Lighting Strategy